- Search The Registry

 - My Account

-As soon as Blacks came through the Middle Passage, a gradual transformation of African culture began to what some now call African American.
+As soon as Blacks came through the Middle Passage, African culture gradually transformed into what some now call African American.
 They had to learn how to communicate with each other as they came here speaking many different languages.
-In order to adjust to the new sounds, surroundings, and customs, they gradually learned to combine the music and the dances they brought from African along with the music and the dances of the Europeans.
+To adjust to the new sounds, surroundings, and customs, they gradually learned to combine the music and the dances they brought from Africa with the music and the dances of the Europeans.

 As far back as Black Africans in North American cultural history stretches, it has been accompanied by a soundtrack of folk music.
 Some of the most timeless songs of empowerment and perseverance come from the American slaves and their communities of forced immigrants held in bondage throughout the Antebellum South.
 Black influence has been immeasurable.
-There are features that look at African American music as a part of the Black African cultural continuum, and they represent struggles, joy, and sorrows, also empowerment, and perseverance.
-Black music of this era was a group activity that was integrated into daily life among the peoples of Africa.
-These aspects of African culture were easily adapted into the New World.
+Some features look at African American music as a part of the Black African cultural continuum, representing struggles, joy, sorrows, empowerment, and perseverance.
+Black music of this era was a group activity integrated into daily life among the peoples of Africa.
+These aspects of African culture were easily adapted to the New World.
 “It had such a gargantuan effect on American culture, world culture,” Rhiannon Giddens says of the genre, which took descriptive root in the 1820s and ’30s.
 “This was the first time that tunes were written down.
-So, I’ve been going at it from a musicology point of view, rather than looking at it as blackface and running screaming from the room.”
+So, I’ve been going at it from a musicology point of view rather than looking at it as blackface and running screaming from the room.”